frSociete/diskEraserFr/README.md

 # Disk Eraser - Secure Disk Wiping and Formatting Tool

-Disk Eraser is a powerful tool for securely erasing data from hard drives or USB keys, while also providing the option to format the disk with a chosen file system (EXT4 or NTFS).
+Disk Eraser is a powerful tool for securely erasing data from hard drives or USB keys, while also providing the option to format the disk with a chosen file system (EXT4, NTFS or VFAT).

 The project is designed to run inside a Docker container or as a bootable ISO.